 B. Uh-oh--you didn’t pass.
 Try to get feedback on where you went wrong, or ask your publishing contact to send you a copy of the corrected test.
 You’ll learn what you need to brush up on.
 If you really are a perfectionist, I know you hate being wrong, so you’ll probably never make those mistakes again.
 Study up, and approach another publisher.
 This is a learning process.

 When I first started, I was ignorant of some of the most basic rules of grammar—for example, I didn’t know that hyphens never follow “ly” adverbs.
-I still remember an editor correcting me for that mistake.
+I still remember a production editor correcting me for that mistake.
 In the same vein, I’ll never forget how to spell reveille, the word that knocked me out of the county spelling bee championship in eighth grade.

 When my friends heard that I planned to write this article, they asked, “Aren’t you afraid of creating too much competition?”